Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Experiments

+From the results in Table \ref{tab:ablationCompact} we can conclude that: 1) Meta-learning with combined CE and DECE meta-objective is beneficial for improving calibration (M5 vs M0).
+2) Alternative outer-loop objectives CE (M2) and DECE (M3) improve calibration but not as significantly as the combined meta-objective (M5 vs M2 and M5 vs M4).
+3) MMCE completely fails as a meta-objective (M3).
+4) DECE improves calibration when used as a secondary loss in multi-task learning, but at greater detriment to test error (M1 vs M0).
+5) Our combined meta-objective (M5) is the best overall.

 \paragraph{Evaluating DECE approximation to ECE} A key contribution of this work is DECE, a differentiable approximation to expected calibration error.
 In this section we investigate the quality of our DECE approximation.
-We trained the same ResNet-18 backbone on both CIFAR-10 and CIFAR-100 benchmarks for 350 epochs, recording DECE and ECE values at various points.
+We trained the same ResNet18 backbone on both CIFAR-10 and CIFAR-100 benchmarks for 350 epochs, recording DECE and ECE values at various points.
 The results in Figure \ref{fig:corr-analysis} show both Spearman and Pearson correlation coefficient between DECE and ECE.
 In both cases they are close to 1, and become even closer to 1 as training continues.
 This shows that DECE accurately estimates ECE, while providing differentiability for end-to-end optimisation.
 We further we show in Figure \ref{fig:value-ece-analysis} that their mean values are very close to each other.

-\paragraph{What hyper-parameters are learned?} We show our approach learns non-trivial hyper-parameter settings (label smoothing and L2 regularisation) to achieve its excellent calibration performance.
-Figure \ref{fig:label-analysis} shows the learned label smoothing values for both scalar (MC-S) and vector (MC-V) case and for both CIFAR-10 and CIFAR-100 benchmarks -- using ResNet18.
-It also shows the learned label smoothing in multi-domain learning.
-We show the mean and standard deviation across 3 repetitions and in the vector case the mean and standard deviation is calculated across repetitions and classes.
+\paragraph{What hyper-parameters are learned?} We show our approach learns non-trivial hyper-parameter settings to achieve its excellent calibration performance.
+Figure \ref{fig:label-analysis} shows how the learned overall strength of smoothing evolves during training for both CIFAR-10 and CIFAR-100 benchmarks -- using ResNet18.
+We show the mean and standard deviation across three repetitions and all classes.